Qdrant

 spring.ai.vectorstore.qdrant.initialize-schema

-Whether to initialize the backend schema or not
+Whether to initialize the schema

 false